F5Networks/f5-telemetry-streaming/docs/custom-endpoints.rst

 Appendix B: Configuring Custom Endpoints
 ========================================

 ..
-WARNING:: Configuring custom Endpoints and multiple System poller support is currently an EXPERIMENTAL feature, and the associated API could change based on testing and user feedback.
+WARNING:: Configuring custom Endpoints and multiple System poller support is currently an EXPERIMENTAL feature, and the associated API could change based on testing and user feedback. |br| Custom endpoints are currently for BIG-IP only.

+Telemetry Streaming v1.10 and later allows you to define a list of Custom Endpoints that reference iControlRequest paths in a new **Telemetry_Endpoints** class.
+The Custom Endpoints defined within a Telemetry Streaming declaration must then be attached to a Telemetry Streaming System Poller, where the System Poller will query the defined endpoints.

 ..
-NOTE:: Custom endpoints are currently for BIG-IP only.

-Telemetry Streaming v1.10 allows you to define a list of Custom Endpoints that reference iControlRequest paths in a new **Telemetry_Endpoints** class.
-The Custom Endpoints defined within a Telemetry Streaming declaration must then be attached to a Telemetry Streaming System Poller, where the System Poller will query the defined endpoints.
-**Note:** Custom Endpoints *replace* the endpoints that a Telemetry Streaming System Poller queries by default - once a System Poller references a collection of Custom Endpoints, that System Poller will *only* query the Custom Endpoints.
+NOTE:: Custom Endpoints *replace* the endpoints that a Telemetry Streaming System Poller queries by default - once a System Poller references a collection of Custom Endpoints, that System Poller will *only* query the Custom Endpoints.

-Telemetry Streaming v1.10 also includes the ability to define multiple system pollers within a single declaration.
+Telemetry Streaming v1.10+ also includes the ability to define multiple system pollers within a single declaration.
-Using multiple system pollers within a single declaration allows for a configuration where one system poller can pull data from the default endpoints, and another system poller will pull data only from the its, referenced, Custom Endpoints.
+Using multiple system pollers within a single declaration allows for a configuration where one system poller can pull data from the default endpoints, and another system poller pulls data only from its referenced, Custom Endpoints.

 Using the Telemetry_Endpoints class
 -----------------------------------